freifunk-gluon/gluon/docs/package/gluon-web-network.rst

 gluon-web-network
 =================

-The package *gluon-web-network* is part of the :ref:`Feature Flag <user-site-feature-flags>` web-advanced.
+The package *gluon-web-network* is part of :ref:`Feature Flag <user-site-feature-flags>` web-advanced.
-It allows to configure the roles of the gluon nodes network interfaces in config mode through checkboxes.
+It allows to configure the network interfaces roles of the gluon node in config mode through checkboxes.

 It is a user-friendly way to configure what otherwise would need the :ref:`wired-mesh-commandline`.